Transcendental meditation and women

 In the last few years, there have been many media reports on the topic, including:

-Published studies on the TM program show benefits relevant to career including:
+Published studies on the TM program showed benefits relevant to career including:

 - improved job performance,

 - increased contribution of managers to the organization

 - decreased stress and improved vitality of managers

 All these results of practising the Transcendental Meditation technique help a woman to perform better and be competitive in the job marketplace.
 With increased competence, she can enjoy competition, not be intimidated by it.